cotes2020/jekyll-theme-chirpy/_posts/2023-07-17-programme.md

 - **1:00 PM - 4:00 PM: Coding Tutorial: Advanced Techniques with Large Language Models and Alignment**

-     + During this tutorial, participants will explore advanced techniques with large language models and `RLHF`.
-They will gain hands-on experience with fine-tuning large-scale models using `RLHF` methods.
-Practical examples and exercises will be provided to help participants apply these techniques to their own research questions and datasets.
+     + During this tutorial, you will explore advanced techniques with large language models and `RLHF`.
+You will gain hands-on experience with fine-tuning large-scale models using `RLHF` methods.
+Practical examples and exercises will be provided to help you apply these techniques to your own research questions and datasets.

- - **4:00 PM - 6 PM: Participant Collaborative Project Work**
+ - **4:00 PM - 6 PM: Coding challange**

-Description Coming
+    + You will be grouped together into a set of teams to tackle a challenging reasearch problem.
+Winning this competition isn't solely about reaching the correct solution; it's about pushing boundaries and thinking outside the box.
+We're looking for the most creative, efficient, and innovative solutions.
+We will reward (there will be nice small prises!) the team that exhibits outstanding creativity and innovation and the team that delivers the best result.
+This is a great platform to test your skills, solidify your networks, cooperate with peers, and dive deep into the thrilling world of language models!